 - The client must submit a business plan to be considered for the program

-- Employment and Training does not support home based businesses
+- Employment and Training does not support home based business

-The Graduate Incentive Program provides financial assistance to graduates of an aboriginal funded training program looking for employment.
+The Graduate Incentive Program provides financial assistance to graduates looking for employment.
 Incentives for graduates and employers include:

 - employment counseling and job search